-Figure 3-1 - Extract from the General Feature Model
+Figure 3-1 - The General Feature Model

 3-5.2.2 The purpose of the GFM

 The GFM is a basis for the classification of features and information types and their properties.
 The GFM also acts as the basis for the structure of feature catalogues.